 New Repertory Theatre is committed to bringing new works to the stage.
-Since 1984, New Rep has produced 73 East Coast, New England, Boston, or World Premieres, including works by Robert Brustein, Ronan Noone, Zayd Dohrn, Walt McGough, Deb Margolin, Matthew Lopez, Theresa Rebeck, Sarah Ruhl, Thomas Gibbons, Athol Fugard, Suzan-Lori Parks, Michael Weller, Dael Orlandersmith, J.T.
+Since 1984, New Rep has produced seventy-three East Coast, New England, Boston, or World Premieres, including works by Robert Brustein, Ronan Noone, Zayd Dohrn, Walt McGough, Deb Margolin, Matthew Lopez, Theresa Rebeck, Sarah Ruhl, Thomas Gibbons, Athol Fugard, Suzan-Lori Parks, Michael Weller, Dael Orlandersmith, J.T.
 Rogers, Joyce Van Dyke, Doug Wright, and Steve Yockey.
-New Rep is a core member in the National New Play Network (NNPN), an alliance of not-for-profit professional theatres that champions the development, production, and continued life of new plays for the American theatre.
+New Rep is a core member in the National New Play Network (NNPN), an alliance of not-for-profit professional theaters that champions the development, production, and continued life of new plays for the American theater.

-Since 2005, New Repertory Theatre has been the professional theatre company in residence at the Mosesian Center for the Arts (formerly the Arsenal Center for the Arts) in Watertown, Massachusetts.
-Complete with two performance spaces, the 340-seat Mainstage Theater and the 90-seat Black Box Theater, the MCA has allowed New Rep to expand and enhance its programming.
+Since 2005, New Repertory Theatre has been the professional theater company in residence at the Mosesian Center for the Arts.
+Complete with two performance spaces, the 340-seat Main Stage Theater and the 90-seat Black Box Theater, the MCA has allowed New Rep to expand and enhance its programming.